Annandale, Virginia: In popular culture

 In the video game Fallout 3, the city is used as a location under the name of Andale.
 The city is inhabited by a group of inbred cannibals who proudly go by the title of the "Friendliest Town in the USA".

 In 2016, a contentious video posted onto YouTube in 2014 about Annandale, Virginia resurfaced and reached over a million views after the creator, named Angelo Mike, posted it onto Reddit himself.
 In the video, Mike claims that Annandale is a "funnel for the dregs of society" and points out its flaws with "striking images of filth, ruin, and a dead rat".
 Although his intention was to create a lighthearted video in which Annandale residents could make fun of the city with him, he has received criticism for misrepresenting the Washington, D.C. suburb.

+In 2024, residents staged a sit-in in Kendale Woods Park to stop Fairfax County Park Authority from renovating the courts to no longer have it be suitable for pickleball, after multiple residents complained about noise.
+Pickleball players have used chalk to draw lines allowing them to play again.
+Additionally, the Fairfax County Park Authority stated that residents are welcome to use the 16 other courts in the 5 mile radius of Kendale Woods Park, in a statement sent to the Washington Post.